Pollution Exposure is Higher in City Kids Who Are Active, Finds Study

-“There are numerous health benefits associated with regular physical activity, particularly for children,” says Stephanie Lovinsky-Desir, MD, assistant professor of pediatrics at Columbia University Medical Center (CUMC) and lead author of the study.
+“There are numerous health benefits associated with regular physical activity, particularly for children,” says Stephanie Lovinsky-Desir, MD, assistant professor of pediatrics at Columbia University Irving Medical Center (CUIMC) and lead author of the study.
 “We wanted to determine if regular exercise increases the risk of exposure to air pollution in city children and if that exposure has an impact on the lungs.”

 The researchers studied 129 children (age 9 to 14 years) from the Columbia Center for Children's Environmental Health longitudinal birth cohort, which is composed of children of African American and Dominican heritage living in the Bronx and Northern Manhattan.